FChia11/gradstudent/content/research/jmp/index.md

 ---
+title: '|
-title: 'Patent Fees and Legal Status among SMEs:
+Patent Fees and Legal Status among SMEs:
 Evidence from the America Invents Act'

 notes: